JamesWang/rust_prog/readme.md

         Ok(v) indicateing succeeded and v is the value Err(e) indicating failure and e is an error value
 - Ownership
-  &numbers to tell Rush that ownership of the vector(numbers) should remain with numbers; just borrowing its element for the loop.
+  &numbers to tell Rust that ownership of the vector(numbers) should remain with numbers; just borrowing its element for the loop.
   - &   borrows a reference to the vector's elements
   - \*   *m, dereference m, yielding the value it refers to